sunpy/sunpy/docs/guide/installation.rst

 The reason we choose Miniconda over Anaconda, is mainly due to the size as Anaconda comes with a full install of packages you probably do not need and this way you have more direct control over what has been installed into your Python virtual environment.
 Furthermore, you bypass the need for the conda resolver to sort out your root environment which should make "conda" faster to use.

-We strongly recommend using a `Python virtual environment <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/>`__ so any Python packages you install will be kept separate from your Operating System Python.
-You can use Miniconda as a virtual environment manager instead of one of the more common Python virtual environment managers and that is what the following seciton is about.

 Installing sunpy using Miniconda
 --------------------------------